django-commons/django-typer/doc/source/shell_completion.rst

 Integrating with Other CLI Completion Libraries
 -----------------------------------------------

-When tab completion is requested for a command that is not a :class:`~django_typer.TyperCommand`, django-typer_ will delegate that request to Django's `autocomplete function <https://github.com/django/django/blob/main/django/core/management/__init__.py#L278>`_ as a fallback.
+When tab completion is requested for a command that is not a :class:`~django_typer.management.TyperCommand`, django-typer_ will delegate that request to Django's `autocomplete function <https://github.com/django/django/blob/main/django/core/management/__init__.py#L278>`_ as a fallback.
 This means that using django-typer_ to install completion scripts will enable